 Now that you have a fairly good idea about copyright myths check out the page that Cyberbee.com has created for students and teachers to learn more about copyright.
-Click here to go to the interactive site.
+Go to the interactive site.

 Many times teachers and students will claim “Fair Use” in order to use some type of copyrighted work in support of our classroom lessons or projects.
 If you are concerned about fair-use and want to make sure you are not in violation of copyright the Copyright Management Center of Indiana University has a great web site that covers fair-use issues.
 Rather than reading the legal explanations of fair use this site answers questions like: What is Fair Use?, When do I need Fair Use?, Am I Within the Limits of Fair Use?, and Understanding and Applying Fair Use.

-Read the article The Educator’s Guide to Copyright and Fair Use and then click here to take a T/F quiz about copyright.
-You may also download a poster from Technology & Learning magazine to hang in your room as a quick reference for students.
+Read the article The Educator’s Guide to Copyright and Fair Use and then take their T/F quiz about copyright.

 We’re not done yet!
 Now that you have a good idea of how to legally use copyrighted works we should review how to cite those works.